WorldBrain/storex-docs/docs/storex-hub/guides/memex/README.md

 With this method you can listen to every change in Memex and process it individually.
 Memex & your browser needs to be running to receive and process changes. ([Example](https://github.com/WorldBrain/storex-hub-integration-memex-arweave/blob/878bf121bfba36ddf734dead9eba9e1272b61764/ts/application.ts#L43))

-**Note:** Memex/StorexHub do not buffer changes yet.
-Meaning in order for the connections to work, both StorexHub and Memex need to run.
+**Note:** Memex/Storex Hub do not buffer changes yet.
+Meaning in order for the connections to work, both Storex Hub and Memex need to run.
 Get in touch with us [via the chat](https://worldbrain.slack.com/join/shared_invite/enQtOTcwMjQxNTgyNTE4LTRhYTAzN2QwNmM3ZjQwMGE5MzllZDM3N2E5OTFjY2FmY2JmOTY3ZWJhNGEyNWRiMzU5NTZjMzU0MWJhOTA2ZDA) if you like to contribute to improving this.

 ### 2.2 Use Case 2: Index urls on demand